close

 Conduct a check of your competitor’s websites.
 The ones with the best content are probably the category and market leaders.
 That’s the simple foundation of content marketing.
 Getting people to visit a site with minimal content will prove increasingly difficult over time – and more expensive.

-How do you build a mall of content
+How do you build a mall of content?

 BO_Blog_MALLORAKIOSKS4